Marshal Guard

-The Straż Marszałkowska, translated as the Marshal's Guard of the Sejm or the Marshal's Guard is a security unit that serves as the protection of the Marshal of the Sejm of the Polish Parliament.
+The Marshal Guard (Polish: Straż Marszałkowska) is a security unit that serves as the protection of the Marshal of the Sejm of the Polish Parliament.
 It also ensures that the order is maintained in parliament and that parliamentarians have a calm environment to work in.
 Besides its security role, it also participates in ceremonial military parades and official anniversary celebrations.